Sustainability Oversight Structure

 Board Composition

 Our directors represent a wide range of diverse backgrounds, experiences, leadership, and skills that together embody the knowledge relevant to Nasdaq’s strategic long-term vision and global operations.
-11 out of 12 (92%) are independent and five out of twelve (42%) are women.
+11 out of 12 (92%) are independent, five out of 12 (42%) are women, and two out of 12 (17%) have sustainability-related skills and expertise.

 *Required training for U.S. employees residing in states where training is mandated.